berkeley-scf/python-bootcamp-2017/python.md

     `The tna wants what all ants want.`
     6. Do the same thing except using a string method instead.
 - What can you do with the *in* and *not in* operators?
 What R operator is this like and how is it different?
-- Figure out what code you could test to figure out if Python is explicitly counting the number of characters when it does `len(x)`?
+- Figure out what code you could run to figure out if Python is explicitly counting the number of characters when it does `len(x)`?
 - Compare the time for computing the length of a (long) string in Python and R. What can you infer about what is happening behind the scenes?